jneurock/rocky-codes/src/content/posts/the-tech-behind-this-site.md

 #### VuePress

 Since I had heard of VuePress before, I started there.
-After creating an empty VuePress site and serving it up, I discovered that its "...default theme [is] optimized for writing technical documentation..." and it seemed like it would a lot of work to turn it into what I wanted.
+After creating an empty VuePress site and serving it up, I discovered that its “...default theme [is] optimized for writing technical documentation...” and it seemed like it would a lot of work to turn it into what I wanted.

 #### Gridsome